andrevidela/Research-report/final push.md

 ## Todo

+- [ ] Add %mutate again  (DOING)
   - [ ] try %mutate with JS backend
+  - [ ] gather the benchmarks results from %mutating with the Sat solver
-- [ ] Correctly implement control flow analysis for mutation of linear arguments (DOING)
+- [ ] Correctly implement control flow analysis for mutation of linear arguments
   - [ ] run the benchmarks again with automatic mutation detection for linear use
-- [ ] gather the benchmarks results from %mutating with the Sat solver
 - [ ] write a table of contents for the thesis and start pulling all the notes together
 - [ ] restricted idris for linearity
   - [ ] add compiler flag